 If you cannot pay the full tax bill, you should still file your return by the deadline and pay as much as you can.
 You should also contact the IRS at (800) 829-1040 to talk about payment options.

 IRS payment options

-The IRS will allow you to pay for your tax bill with a credit card, but it will charge a processing fee of up to 1.99 percent of the balance.
+The IRS will allow you to pay your tax bill with a credit card, but it will charge a processing fee of up to 1.99 percent of the balance.
 Plus, you’ll need to consider credit card interest costs.
-The average credit card APR is currently 17.85 percent which can really add up if you stretch payments over time.
+The average credit card APR is close to 18 percent, which can really add up if you stretch payments over time.